RahulGautamSingh-testing/skip-onboarding/README.md

 # skip-onboarding
-Skips processing of onboarding branch when main/onboarding SHAs are untouched
+Skips the processing of onboarding branch when main/onboarding SHAs are untouched